-Forty five years ago, shortly after graduating from photography college, I learned grants were available for photographic projects.
+Forty five years ago, shortly after graduating from photography college and starting work as a photojournalist at the Kidderminster Shuttle, I learned grants were available for photographic projects.
 Lots of ideas came and went until chatting to a friend in my local village, I mentioned my dilemma.
 Suddenly David disappeared, returned with a book and passed it over, adding it might be the answer to my search.
 It was.

-Evans left school in Liverpool to become a postman secretly aspiring to become a writer, but the Great War intervened.
-He spent four years in the trenches of Flanders and France , until a gas attack left him mentally and physically scarred.
+Evans left school in Liverpool to become a postman while secretly aspiring to become a writer, but the Great War intervened.
+He spent four years in the trenches of Flanders and France , where a gas attack left him mentally and physically scarred.

-In 1918, he returned to his old job as a postman, but damaged lungs meant time in convalescence, until his doctor suggested a walking holiday before returning to work.
-Evans found himself in Cleobury Mortimer and feeling at home in the Shropshire countryside, organised an exchange to become a postman there in 1926.
+In 1918, he returned to his old job as a postman, but his damaged lungs meant time in convalescence.
+His doctor suggested a walking holiday before returning to work and Evans found himself in Cleobury Mortimer and feeling at home in the Shropshire countryside, organised an exchange to become a postman there in 1926.

-Evans’ postal wasn’t set out as such, but I gradually pieced it together with the help of a good map and Evans’ lyrical descriptions…
+Evans’ postal round wasn’t set out in the book as such, but I gradually pieced it together with the help of a good map and Evans’ lyrical descriptions…

 “At Detton Farm, old Moses Cadwallader gives a shout of welcome from his chair beside an open fire, where huge logs of wood crackle cheerfully.
 He calls for a jug of cider and while we quaff the sparkling liquid he listens to any news I may have, for a rural postman is expected to bring all the latest tit-bits of news…”